-Carbon monoxide poisoning occurs when carbon monoxide builds up in your bloodstream.
-When too much carbon monoxide is in the air, your body replaces the oxygen in your red blood cells with carbon monoxide.
+Carbon monoxide poisoning occurs when carbon monoxide builds up in the blood.
+When too much carbon monoxide is in the air, the body replaces the oxygen in the red blood cells with carbon monoxide.
 This can lead to serious tissue damage, or even death.

-Carbon monoxide poisoning can be particularly dangerous for people who are sleeping or intoxicated.
-People may have irreversible brain damage or even die before anyone realizes there's a problem.
+Carbon monoxide poisoning can be especially dangerous for people who are asleep, drugged or drunk.
+Carbon monoxide can cause brain damage or death before anyone realizes there's a problem.

 When to see a doctor